-Iwnon Then the effective date of the chance is The customer dies and the death is verified The date of death.
+wnen Then the effective date of the chance is The customer dies and the death is verified The date of death.

-Mail sent to the customer has been returned to AHCCCS, and the eligibility worker has no way of contacting the customer The first day of the following month.
+Mail sent to the customer has been returned to AHCCCS, and the Benefits and Eligibility Specialist has no way of contacting the customer The first day of the following month.
 The customer is confirmed as having been approved for medical services in another state The customer is incarcerated in a jail or penal institution The date the customer is incarcerated.